MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-record-purchases.md

     > If you have set up invoice discounts for the supplier, then the specified percentage value is automatically inserted in the **Supplier Invoice Discount %** field if the criteria are met, and the related amount is inserted in the **Invoice Discount Amount** field.
 7. When you receive the purchased items or services, choose **Post**.

-The purchase is now reflected in stock, resource ledgers, and financial records, and the supplier payment is activated.
+The purchase is now reflected in inventory, resource ledgers, and financial records, and the supplier payment is activated.
 The purchase invoice is removed from the list of purchase invoices and replaced with a new document in the list of posted purchase invoices.

 > [!NOTE]
 > In rare cases, the posted amounts may deviate from what is displayed in the totals fields.
 This is typically due to rounding calculations in relation to VAT or sales tax.